esonderegger/fecfile/README.md

 ## Advanced Usage

-For some large filings, loading the entire filing into memory like the above examples do would not be a good idea.
-For those cases, the `fecfile` library provides the `iter_file` and `iter_http` methods.
+FEC filings can be arbitrarily large.
+Loading enormous filings into memory all at once can cause problems (including running out of memory).

+The `fecfile` library exposes the `iter_file` and `iter_http` methods to read large filings one line at a time.
 Both are generator functions that yield `FecItem` objects, which consist of `data` and `data_type` attributes.
 The data_type attribute can be one of "header", "summary", "itemization", "text", or "F99_text".
 The data attribute is a dictionary for all data types except for "F99_text", for which it is a string.

 ```
 import fecfile
 import imaginary_database

-# sometimes we only care about summary data, but want to be able to handle all filings, without
+# Sometimes we only care about summary data, but want to be able to handle all filings, without
 # knowing anything about them before we attempt to parse.
 no_itemizations = {'filter_itemizations': []}
 for i in range(1300000, 1320000):